Design

 • Limit text to 3–4 words maximum

-• Use high contrast between text and background
+• High contrast between text and background is non-negotiable

 3. Human Faces and Emotional Expressions

-Thumbnails featuring human faces, especially those showing clear emotions, typically perform better than those without.
-The human brain is naturally drawn to faces, and emotional expressions can convey the video's tone and expected experience.
+Thumbnails featuring faces with clear emotions typically outperform those without.
+The brain is naturally drawn to faces, and emotional expressions convey the video's tone instantly.

 • Use emotions that match your video's content and tone

-• Ensure faces are large enough to be recognizable at small sizes
+• Ensure faces are large enough to be recognisable at small sizes

 • Maintain eye contact with the camera for stronger connection